rjmcoder/GutBrainIE_2025_Baseline/README.md

 ## Quick Start (TL;DR)
 1. **Evaluate Baseline Predictions:**
    - Execute the script `Eval/evaluate.py` to generate evaluation results.
-   - This step will evaluate the baseline predictions contained in `Eval/org_*`.
+   - This step will evaluate the baseline predictions on the dev set contained in `Eval/org_*`.
 2. **Evaluate Your Predictions:**
    - Format your predictions in the submission format, as the files `Eval/org_*`.
    - Open the script `Eval/evaluate.py` and adjust the paths to point to your prediction files.